shakes76/PatternAnalysis-2024/recognition/GFNet_s4784738/README.md

 ## Overview (Classifying Brain Images)
-The ADNI dataset contains thousands of human brain images.
+The ADNI dataset contains thousands of human brain images obtained via MRI scans.
 Some of them are from people who have Alzheimer's disease (AD) and some are from people who don't (normal control, or NC).
 This project aims to detect whether a patient has Alzheimer's disease or not using image classification techniques.
-Using the Global Filter Network, or GFNET, I trained a model on the brain images in the ADNI dataset that classifies brain images as Alzheimer's positive or negative.
+Using the Global Filter Network, or GFNet, I trained a model on the brain images in the ADNI dataset that classifies brain images as Alzheimer's positive or negative with 73% accuracy.

 ## How a GFNet Works
 The Global Filter Network is a neural architecture that replaces traditional convolutional layers with frequency-domain filters to capture global spatial relationships in images.
 Instead of relying on local receptive fields like in standard CNNs, the GFNet applies global filters using the fast Fourier transform, enabling it to model long-range dependencies more efficiently.
 This allows the GFNet to capture both local and global features, making it well suited for tasks where global structure is important, such as image classification.

 ![GFNet Architecture](./assets/GFnet_structure.gif)
-_See references for more information on GFNet_
+_(Rao, 2024)_

 ## Dependencies